Relationships and Sex Education (RSE) Policy

 Pupils should know:

-- How the use of alcohol and drugs can lead to risky sexual behaviour.
+3. How the use of alcohol and drugs can lead people to take risks in their sexual behaviour.

 Health education